1945 Stanley Cup Final

 The 1945 Stanley Cup Final was a best-of-seven series between the Detroit Red Wings and the Toronto Maple Leafs.
 The Maple Leafs once again defeated the Red Wings in seven games, despite leading 3–0 in a situation similar to 1942.
 This was the last Finals until 2024 where a team forced a seventh game after being down 3–0.
+Detroit is also the most recent NHL team to host a seventh game after falling 3–0 in the series.

 Paths to the Finals

 Toronto beat the defending champion Montreal Canadiens in six games to advance to the Finals.
 Detroit defeated the Boston Bruins in seven games to reach the Finals.

 Game summaries

-This was the first Stanley Cup Finals in NHL history where both teams started rookie goaltenders.
+This was the first Stanley Cup Final in NHL history where both teams started rookie goaltenders.
 Harry Lumley, who had become the youngest goaltender to play in the league the previous year, was in the Wings' net, while Frank McCool substituted for regular Maple Leafs netminder Turk Broda, who was in Europe with the Canadian army at the time.